Cellexs/BVOC/Deliverables/D.2 Requirements.md

 Description: The user writes a message and selects multiple contacts to receive the message

-Precondition: The user has an account and logged into the system, and has at least two contacts.

-Post-condition: The message is sent form the user, and received by the selected users
+Triggers: The user has an account and logged into the system, and has at least two contacts.
+The message is sent form the user, and received by the selected users

 Main Flow:
 1. The user creates a new group message and writes what he wants in it.